 Zach Guy (MS, 2011).
 The influence of terrain parameters on the spatial variability of potential avalanche trigger locations in complex avalanche terrain.

-He is currently working as a Snow Safety and Guide Intern for Irwin in Crested Butte, CO .
+He is currently working as a forecaster for the Crested Butte Avalanche Center and a guide for Irwin and Crested Butte Mountain Guides in Crested Butte, CO .
 You can read Zach's thesis here (12MB PDF)

 Tara Chesley-Preston (MS 2010).
 Patterns of natural avalanche activity associated with new snow water equivalence and upper atmospheric wind direction and speed in the mountains surrounding Gothic, Colorado.